music dictionary : Ad - Ad

 Adam's professiongardening, agriculture

-Adaptación(Spanish f.) adaptation
+Adaptación(Spanish f.) adaptation, adjustment

 also called 'aural fatigue' or 'habituation', the process by which the ear's sensitivity to sound is changed by the presence of a constant sound or drone.
 The state of fatigue caused by such a load on the sensory cells and nerve fibres results in a gradual decrease in the apparent loudness of a constant tone or noise